 Duke Medical Center provides a weekday shuttle service to and from the clinics or hospital.

 Is there a place to park my car?

-There is a large parking lot at Caring House with enough space for both the patient and his or her caregiver to park.
-All cars must be registered upon check in.
+There is a large parking lot at Caring House with enough space for both the patient and their caregiver to park.
+All cars must be registered upon check-in.